My calling

 I trained at the Medical University of South Carolina and completed my family medicine residency at Carolinas Medical Center.
 I spent years in conventional practice delivering underserved care in both rural and urban areas.

 The questions that drove me were not the questions conventional medicine was built to answer.
 What is health?
 What is healing?
 What is medicine?
-I could not find those answers inside the system.
-So I started looking outside it.
+I could not find those answers inside the system, so I started looking outside it.

 My transformation